mysticetus-inc/dotcom/site/content/_index.md

 {{< components/feature-highlight
 	title="Mysticetus Command Center"
-	subTitle="Remotely Monitor All of Your Operations"
-	text="Mysticetus heads-up display maps all of the moving parts of your project.
+	subTitle="Monitor All of Your Operations - From Anywhere On The Planet" text="Monitor every moving part of your project.
+Mysticetus heads-up display maps everything going on and shows this to you on a web page.
 View vessel locations, animal sightings, and project status.
 Real time, real-world knowledge enables decision making from a centralized location.
 Follow, manage, and support operations from anywhere on the planet.
-Connected vessels can leverage the big picture as they transit active areas." image="mysticetus-data-driven-decisions.png"
+Connected vessels leverage the big picture as they transit active areas." image="mysticetus-data-driven-decisions.png"
 	buttonText="Learn more"
 	buttonLink="/feature/mitigation/"